 Output 2.4: District operational procedures, covering administration, HR management, and project implementation developed and rolled out.
 The DM Operations Manual will be completed by early in the second quarter and will be introduced through training programs to all DMs.
-The manual will cover all major functions under each DM office.
+The manual will cover all major functions under each DM office.7 training to implement individual performance appraisal processes.
+Appraisal processes will be implemented by all SNAs during 2014.

 Output 2.5: New Human Resource Management processes created under SP3 rolled out.
-This includes training on sub-decrees issued by SP3 (in HR management) as well as training to implement individual performance appraisal processes.
-Appraisal processes will be implemented by all SNAs during 2014.
+This includes training on sub-decrees issued by SP3 (in HR management) as well as

-&lt;sup>7 Existing drafts cover CS Support, Citizen Engagement, by-law and decisions, meetings, general administration, office management, personnel and financial management, project preparation and technical clearance, procurement and contract management, and monitoring and evaluation of projects and procurement.
+7 Existing drafts cover CS Support, Citizen Engagement, by-law and decisions, meetings, general administration, office management, personnel and financial management, project preparation and technical clearance, procurement and contract management, and monitoring and evaluation of projects and procurement.